Hey, what’s up, guys?

-As far as value is concerned, it is a good buy for the money at just 200 to $250.
+As far as value is concerned, it is a good buy for the money.

 Now there may be some third-party or adapted lenses that you can use in this price range.

-So let’s have a look at what matters most, and that’s performance.
+So let’s look at what matters most, and that’s performance.

 Its overall focus speed is anything but impressive, and it does have quite a bit.

-It can be quite jittery when trying to find focus, and if audio is important to you, the sound from the motors might be a bit of an issue.
+It can be pretty jittery when trying to focus, and if audio is important to you, the sound from the motors might be a bit of an issue.

-The image quality is actually quite impressive, even wide open at 1.8.
+The image quality is quite impressive, even wide open at 1.8.

 The image is very sharp in the center and reasonably sharp in the corners.